etan18/Obsidian-Notes/Machine Learning/alignment.md

+In [[artificial intelligence]], a critical challenge is ensuring that trained models and agents act in a way that aligns with human goals and values (see: the [[artificial intelligence#superintelligence and ai++|Paperclip Maximizer]]).
+Thus, the field of **alignment** works to steer the behavior of intelligent systems toward a person's or group's intended goals, preferences, or ethical principles.
 ## rlhf
 The subjectivity of generated output produced by [[large language models]] creates a challenge for evaluation.
 For open-ended tasks like story writing or generating ideas, writing a loss function which accurately captures "creativity" and other complex human values is intractable. **Reinforcement learning from human feedback (RLHF)** uses methods from [[reinforcement learning]] to directly optimize a language model with human feedback.